Nutrition Strategies for Sustainable Performance

 That’s right!
 HALF your plate should be carbohydrate-rich foods – you can still meet your micronutrient needs without filling your plate with veggies!

 What about fats?
-Like carbohydrates, the amount of fat at each meal should increase based on your training, with a recommended serving on hard days of at least two tablespoons or oil or butter, or the equivalent from other sources.
+Like carbs, the amount of fat at each meal should increase based on your training, with a recommended serving on hard days of at least two tablespoons or oil or butter, or the equivalent from other sources.

 Want another reason to like the plate method?
 It’s scaleable and does not ask you to stress over prescribed amounts of specific foods.